tuladhasum/tetrade/Baby-Pashmina.md

 title: Baby Pashmina
 layout: default
 keywords: [baby pashmina, baby, pashmina]
 description: Baby Pashmina is the finest Pashmina made from the inner portion of neck wool of high mountain goats.
 The raw wool is refined by hand with a small tool, that gives a very small quantity of Pashmina.
+permalink: baby-pashmina
 ---

 # Baby Pashmina